MJKWoolnough/authenticate/README.md

 ```go
 func (c *Codec) Overhead() int
 ```
-Overhead returns the maximum number of bytes that the ciphertext will be longer than the plain text.
+Overhead returns the maximum number of bytes that the cipher text will be longer than the plain text.